Omicron confirmed in man who attended NYC anime convention

 “There is one way to address this — New Yorkers, get vaccinated, get boosted, and get ready,” the Democrat said.

-City Health Commissioner Dave Chokshi urged people who attended the event to get tested.

-“It is likely that this is not an isolated case, meaning that there is ongoing community spread of the Omicron variant in NYC,” Chokshi tweeted.
+A spokesperson for the consulate said Yamanouchi was vaccinated and received a booster shot about three weeks ago.
+He said staffers at the consulate underwent testing as a precaution.

+“He had absolutely no problem in his health condition,” said the consulate’s spokesperson, Kenju Murakami, noting Thursday it had been nearly two weeks.

-A website for the convention says that Anime NYC is a creation of Leftfield Media, an event company based in Shelton, Connecticut.
+A website for the convention says that Anime NYC is mounted by Leftfield Media, an event company based in Shelton, Connecticut.
 A company spokesperson did not immediately respond to an email requesting comment.

+Peter Tatara, its founder and event director, referred questions to company spokespeople.
+He said he had been tested “multiple times” since the event.

+New York City Council Ben Kallos, who appeared at the event with the Japanese ambassador, said a rapid antigen test taken Thursday showed he was negative for the virus.

+“I can attest to the fact that my vaccine was checked and I got a wristband, and the person who tested positive for omicron was also fully vaccinated,” Kallos said, urging his “fellow anime fans” to get tested.
+“So it goes to show you, even when you follow all the precautions, we’re still seeing breakthrough cases.”

-Contributing to this report were Associated Press writers Marina Villeneuve in Albany, N.Y., Bobby Caina Calvan in New York, Doug Glass in Minneapolis, Dave Kolpack in Fargo, N.D., and Gretchen Ehlke in Milwaukee.
+Contributing to this report were Associated Press writers Marina Villeneuve in Albany, New York; Doug Glass in Minneapolis; Dave Kolpack in Fargo, North Dakota; and Gretchen Ehlke in Milwaukee.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.